 CF 507 Building Christian Community Through Small Groups.
 Actual development of communities that utilize biblical and social principles while engendering mutual ministry and growth within Christian small groups, particularly in local congregations.
 Lecture and laboratory.
-M.Div. core: MIN4
+MDiv core: MIN4

 CF 554 Spirituality and Discipleship in College and Young Adult Settings.
 Exploration of the spiritual life and equipping ministry of those involved in working with collegians.
-M.A>: SPIR.
+MDiv core: MIN1

 CF 560 Adult Formation and Discipleship.
 A biblical focus on ministering to adults, with a survey of adult psychological and developmental theories, goals in adult formation, developing adult learning designs, and discipleship models of adult enablement.
 Recommended background: CF500.
-M.Div. core: MIN4
+MDiv core: MIN4

 CF 565 Empowering the People of God.
 Explores practical ways in which all Christians can assist each other to understand their faith, deepen community, engender mutual ministry and integrate faith and life, and considers the implications of these for developing a lay spirituality and restructuring the church.
-M.Div. core: MIN4
+MDiv core: MIN1, MIN4